-You have to understand that in a small camper if you have to do long handling, it will quickly become an irritant.
-And we don’t want irritants!
+You have to understand that in a small camper, it quickly becomes very irritating to constantly have to manipulate the space.
+And we don’t want that!

 So if you’re considering traveling in a minivan, don’t overlook the importance of functionality as well as storage accessibility.
 Your experience will be optimized!

-Remember, less handling = more time to enjoy!
+Remember, less handling = more time to enjoy your trip!

 To discover all the advantages of traveling in a mini-van in a Roadloft kit, it’s here.